‘Powder keg’ for 9/11: 1993 trade center bombing remembered - The Boston Globe

 “These two historical events that have taken place should be instilled in our hearts and minds, to think united and to be united,” Colabella said.
 Now a town council member in Westport, Connecticut, he regularly attends ground zero anniversary ceremonies for both the bombing and 9/11, to honor the cousin he lost as a small child but can still picture.

 DiGiovanni was at the trade center as a visiting salesperson.
-His fellow victims all worked in the complex.
-They were Robert Kirkpatrick, Stephen A. Knapp, William Macko, Wilfredo Mercado and Monica Rodriguez Smith, who was due to start maternity leave the next day.
+Other victims all worked in the complex.
+They were Robert Kirkpatrick, Stephen A. Knapp, William Macko, Wilfredo Mercado, and Monica Rodriguez Smith, who was due to start maternity leave the next day.

-All six victims' names are now inscribed on one of the Sept.
-11 memorial pools, and the 9/11 museum has their photos and a room devoted to discussing the ’93 explosion.

 The explosive was planted by Muslim extremists who sought to punish the US for its Middle East policies, particularly Washington’s support for Israel, according to federal prosecutors.